Home

 NO

-Module configuration change without halting PLC YES NO
+Module configuration change without halting PLC YES YES YES NO

 New MSTR Functions for the Quantum PLC